How the children might feel and how to help them adjust

 You may also want to revisit your own relationship with your children, if you have any, and think about whether your parenting style has changed and if there are any changes you want to make.
 Do make them gently if there are, as your children will be going through a lot of change, but be assured that children do find boundaries beneficial.

-For more information on this, visit Different parenting styles are causing our family friction, what do I do? and I don’t agree with how my wife parents her children, do I challenge it or ignore it?
+For more information on this, visit Different parenting styles are causing our family friction, what can I do? and I don’t agree with how my partner parents her children, do I challenge it or ignore it?

 Keeping the lines of communication open with your children and step children is a crucial way of helping to make the adjustment into their new family lives – find out more about why this matters so much, and how you can support it - Communication within your family.